LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Hardhat.md

 ---
 title: ... with Hardhat
 slug: /building-on-lisk/deploying-smart-contract/with-Hardhat
-description: "A guide on deploying a smart contract on the Lisk test network using Hardhat.
+description: "A guide on deploying a smart contract on the Lisk network using Hardhat.
 Includes instructions for setting up the environment, compiling, and deploying the smart contract."
 keywords: [
     "Hardhat",
     "smart contract",